pudly/schmopera-hugo/content/articles/the-singularity-of-fauré-in-oper-frankfurt-s-pénélope.md

 The men indiscriminately abuse Pénélope and the women of her kingdom, theatrically throwing them around like amateur wrestlers.
 Yet their violence succeeds as seduction and they are rewarded with sexual favors.
 The men are thinly drawn, each portraying a single affect – incredulity, apathy, viciousness and predation.
 The women are sexualized totems who have little effect on the larger story.

+> The opera should be an ideal vehicle for Paula Murrihy, and in a more thoughtful production, it would be.

 Projections also have little effect on the story.
 During the first act, at the back of the set, full color security cam-like footage of the roof shows Pénélope wandering aimlessly as she waits for Ulysses.
 If you wonder whether waiting is tedious, see for yourself.
 Later, the screen is unveiled to reveal, dum dum dum, television static.
 Let's call it technical difficulties and leave it at that.

 That night, the suitors catch Pénélope unraveling her woven shroud.
 Furious, they declare that she must choose a husband the next day.
 Ulysses, who, disguised as a beggar, has been in the castle the whole time, advises his wife to choose a suitor based on which of them can string his notoriously unyielding bow.